-- A commercial real estate operation had a construction loan that the bank lender promised would be renewed and converted into a long-term permanent loan upon its maturity.
-The well-known bank was in existence for many years, specializing in real estate projects.
-Unfortunately for the client, the bank was taken over by the FDIC and the loan was immediately sold to a bank that would not work with the client in any way short of proceeding to foreclosure.
+- A commercial real estate operation had a construction loan that Vineyard Bank promised would be renewed and converted into a long-term permanent loan upon its maturity.
+The bank has been in existence for many years, specializing in real estate projects.
+Unfortunately for the client, the bank was taken over by the FDIC shortly after the maturity of the loan.
+The loan was immediately sold to a bank that would not work with the client in any way short of proceeding to foreclosure.
 A Chapter 11 was filed on behalf of the client and a ‘cram down’ plan was confirmed with a new ten (10) year loan at an advantageous interest rate.

 - A high-rise hotel under construction in Orange County encountered delays due to an OSHA investigation caused by an industrial accident (due to no fault of the developer).
 The construction loan of over $30 million was subject to a loan participation arrangement with 25 domestic and foreign lenders.
 The delay caused a default due to the maturity date of the loan.
 While the domestic lenders were very cooperative, the foreign lenders would not cooperate regarding the extension of the loan due to pressure from their governmental authorities when the loan matured and the hotel was just about fully finished.
 We were told by the loan servicer that the foreign lenders would cooperate if there was a ‘Court Order’ involving the loan.
 A Chapter 11 case was filed and there was quickly consensus among all the lenders regarding restructuring the construction loan to extend its maturity for sufficient time for the developer to obtain permanent financing.
 A Chapter 11 plan was promptly confirmed.
 Afterwards, the developer was successful in obtaining timely permanent financing and the hotel remains a Trophy Property to this day.